How I fear forgetting, forgetting seasons,

 (from "September Afternoon in the Schoolyard" in Sudden Arabesque, Oversteps Books)

 (Cotswold landscape photo by Dan Papa)

-place; home; landscape; memory; manuscripts; the shape of the book; the past…..
+place; home; landscape; memory; the shape of the book; the past

-Sowilo Press, 2015; winner of the Eludia Award; semi-finalist, Virginia Commonwealth University First Novelist Award 2016.
+Winner of the Eludia Award, 2013; semi-finalist, Virginia Commonwealth University First Novelist Award 2016.

-Inscription is set in first-century Britain and Rome, and also in the late twentieth century.
-A story told in the interwoven voices of two women, writing two thousand years apart.
+Set in first-century Britain and Rome, and in the late twentieth century, INSCRIPTION is a story told in the interwoven voices of two women, writing two thousand years apart.

 "Look after this book when I am gone, Lucilius.
 Keep it well gathered and tied.
 Sew up the stitching, should it loosen.
 Bind all the pages together.
 When you hold this book, you are holding something of Tilla and of me."